 Contingent Fee Contract for Legal Services

 Government Code Chapter 2254, Subchapter C provides the manner in which and the situations under which a district may compensate a public contractor under a contingent fee for legal services.
-That subchapter does not apply to a contract for legal services entered into under Tax Code 6.30 (delinquent tax collection) or Government Code 1201.027 (issuance of public securities), except that Government Code sections 2254.1032, 2254.1034, 2254.1036, and 2254.1037 do apply to the contract.
-Gov't Code 2254.102
+That subchapter does not apply to a contract for legal services:

-A district may acquire computers and computer-related equipment, including computer software, through the Department of Information Resources (DIR) under contracts with the DIR in accordance with Government Code Chapter 2054 or 2157.
+A district may acquire computers and computer-related equipment, including computer software, through the Department of Information Resources (DIR) under contracts entered into in accordance with Government Code Chapter 2054 or 2157.
 Education Code 44.031(i)

 Automated Information System

 A district may purchase an automated information system using the purchasing method described by Government Code 2157.068 for commodity items or a purchasing method designated by the comptroller to obtain the best value for the state, including a request for offers method.
 A district that purchases an item using a method described above satisfies any state law requiring the district to seek competitive bids for the purchase of the item.
 Gov't Code 2157.006; 34 TAC 20.391